openturns/openturns/paper/paper.md

 OpenTURNS provides a wide range of multivariate probabilistic modeling
-features: more than 60 continuous and discrete distributions, including extreme value distributions, copula-based models (more than 15 copulas), and distributions defined by conditioning.
+features: more than 60 continuous and discrete distributions, including extreme value distributions, copula-based models (more than 15 copulas), and distribution transformations: truncation, conditioning, mixture, push-forward and distribution algebra etc.
-It is also possible to determine exactly any univariate push-forward distribution (for example, the exact distribution of the cosine of a distribution).
 User-defined distributions can be easily implemented and integrated natively.